AdobeDocs/campaign-standard.en/help/integrating/using/creating-multilingual-email-aem.md

     ![](assets/aem_acs_19.png)

-1. If your content is updated in Adobe Experience Manager, you can directly update it in Adobe Campaign Standard with the **[!UICONTROL Refresh AEM contents]** button.
+1. If your content is updated in Adobe Experience Manager, you can directly synchronize it in Adobe Campaign Standard with the **[!UICONTROL Refresh AEM contents]** button.

 1. Your email is now ready to be send.
 For more information on this, refer to this [page](../../sending/using/get-started-sending-messages.md).